Grip, Hold, and Stance

 Below line of sight fire: Shooting from bent elbow / retention positions, usually at close contact range, where the sights cannot be used.

 Bent elbow fire: Shooting with the gun-side elbow bent, usually for retention purposes.
 Could be angled down (in retention) or up (to prevent shoot through issues).
+A type of compressed hold.

 Beyond line of sight fire: Shooting from an angle where the sights are not on a line between you and your threat.
 Below line of sight fire is one type of beyond line of sight fire.
 In beyond line of sight fire, the gun may also be at or above eye level.
 With pistols, this could be reaching around a hostage’s head to for a contact shot on the hostage taker, or reaching around your spouse who is rolling around on the floor in the clinch with a home invader.
 With long guns, beyond line of sight fire can be with the stock over the shoulder, say when scanning over the lip of a dumpster in clearing operations.
 With either, it could be reaching across to shoot down through a windshield (say, you were putting away the shopping cart when a guy jumps in your car and is about to drive off with your kids).